OctechSolutions/Aperture/ApertureStage3Report.md

 - Parts of the specification given were ambiguous and sometimes vague like when it was mentioned in that the system would enable users to provide feedback and leave comments, it is confusing because comments are feedback and no further explanation of what feedback ideally looks like here was mentioned.
 The team understood that such inexplicit areas of the report to be intentional opportunities to allow development teams to come up with unique spins on the application and chose to do just this.

 Overall, it is safe to say that our approach was successful in helping keep the team close knit and productive.
 When problems arose, the team was able to rise to the challenge and brave though it.
-The milestones we set for ourselves and achieved via scrums, gave us a sense of accomplishment and was a source of motivation in our development journey.
+The milestones we set for ourselves and achieved via sprints, gave us a sense of accomplishment and was a source of motivation in our development journey.

 <span style="color:blue">*NEED SPECIFIC EXAMPES & MORE POINTS ARE WELCOME ...*</span>